 - Almost 2000 specimens have been mounted for the ROM Herbarium.
 They are being accessioned, imaged (for on-line viewing) and their records made available on the publicly accessible website Canadensys.

 Due to the great interest in the alvars, the first product of the project (January 2016) is a checklist of the vascular plant flora of Carden Township, published in collaboration with the Couchiching Conservancy and intended to support their “Passport to Nature” program.
 The alvar is renowned for providing habitat for rare and endangered birds, but it is the unique plant assemblage for which the area is truly designated as a globally imperiled ecosystem.
-Feedback on the checklist is welcome, as are new records that can be reported to KFN, or directly to Dale Leadbeater and/or Anne Barbour.

 Will the project end?
 The intent is to continue to maintain the database as a record of past and present observations.
 Field trips will always be a feature of the club, and when new information is available it is our intent to document and manage the information to the best of our ability.